ProtoconNet/mitum-py-util/README.md

 ### Operations

-'mitum-py-util' provides three operations to be generated,
+'mitum-py-util' provides three operations of 'mitum-currency',

 * 'Create-Accounts' creates an account corresponding to any public key with a pre-registered account.
 * 'Key-Updater' updates the public key of the account to something else.